Rytiggy/front-end-code-challenge/README.md

 ### Planned Features:
 - Trip planner workflow
-- Sort lowest to highest stars / price
+- Sort lowest to highest stars/price
+- Highlight on select/hover on hotel

 ### Running:
 - `npm install` in the root as well as in the client folders